nubenetes/awesome-kubernetes/docs/terraform.md

 * [terraform-best-practices.com 🌟](https://www.terraform-best-practices.com/)
 * [bridgecrew.io: Advanced Terraform security: Pro tips for secure infrastructure as code](https://bridgecrew.io/blog/advanced-terraform-security-pro-tips-for-secure-infrastructure-as-code)
 * [hub.qovery.com: Terraform is Not the Golden Hammer](https://hub.qovery.com/guides/engineering/terraform-not-the-golden-hammer/)
+* [scalefactory.com: Failing faster with terraform](https://scalefactory.com/blog/2021/10/13/failing-faster-with-terraform/) **Terraform validation rules**.
+Terraform is an extremely powerful tool, but with great power comes great opportunity to break stuff, or whatever Uncle Ben said.
+With a single command a developer can deploy hundreds of resources in an instant, and when that developer inevitably configured the inputs wrong Terraform makes it easy to patch or rollback that mistake.
+But you know what’s better than recovering from mistakes?
+Never making the mistake in the first place.

 ### HCL
 * [github.com/hashicorp/hcl: HCL](https://github.com/hashicorp/hcl) HCL is the HashiCorp configuration language.